OSC/ood-documentation/develop/_sources/authentication/dex.rst.txt

 .. _dex-firewall:

-By default when using SSL Dex will use port ``5554`` for the communication between OnDemand and Dex as well as login interactions with users accessing OnDemand.
+By default when using SSL, Dex will use port ``5554`` for the communication between OnDemand and Dex as well as login interactions with users accessing OnDemand.
 The port used for non-SSL is ``5556``.
 The port being used by Dex must be externally accessible.

 Firewalld example:
    .. code-block:: sh